MertColakk/OnlineBookShop/README.md

 This application uses "PostgreSQL" for data storage.
 Make sure to configure the database connection in application.properties.

 ## Features I Want to Add
-  - UI
+  - UI.
-  - User access level
+  - User access level.
+  - Ability to navigate between books on demand.
   - User system includes cart system and saving the cart in every session.

 ## Little Note